 It’s evident, therefore, that both acquiring and retaining Salesforce talent should be a top priority for businesses.
 By attracting the best employees and enticing them to stay with your firm, you can build robust teams that deliver enhanced value and optimize your company’s performance.

-When it comes to Salesforce freelancers who would consider accepting a permanent role, it was job security, a competitive salary, and a stable income that was ranked most highly, but 59% and 52% would also consider the transition to access career development opportunities and homeworking, respectively.
+When it comes to Salesforce freelancers who would consider accepting a permanent role, it was a competitive salary, job stability, and a stable income that ranked most highly, but 52% and 45% would also consider the transition to access career progression opportunities and homeworking, respectively.

 It’s clear, therefore, that there are strong themes throughout the Salesforce ecosystem, with professionals valuing flexibility and training, as well as promotional opportunities and career development.
 However, the nuanced differences across different Salesforce sectors can be used to tailor remuneration packages based on the role, rank, and candidate in question.